 Short Movie Festival Submission Instructions

 Welcome, filmmakers!
-We look forward to reviewing your movies for the 2013 Bridges Conference taking place in Enschede, The Netherlands from July 27-31, 2013.
+We look forward to reviewing your movies for the 2016 Bridges Conference taking place in Jyväskylä, Finland from August 9-13, 2016.
 Please read through the following instructions carefully.

 If you would like to submit your work, please follow the instructions below.
 Nonconforming submissions will not be entered into the review process.